-How Does Gua Sha Work – A Possible Explanation?
+How Does Gua Sha Work – Putting Things in Perspective

 Leaving aside the Traditional Chinese Medicine explanation of Gua Sha, which while it may have validity within the context of the TCM paradigm lacks the more objective approach of the modern scientific construct, it would appear that the accumulation of metabolic wastes in the bodies tissues and their removal via the Gua Sha process is a possible explanation for the phenomenon of Sha and the effectiveness of Gua Sha as a treatment.